wellcontent/wellcontent.github.io/_posts/2023-06-10-twitch-recent-monetization-tos-changes.md

 Simulcasting, or multistreaming, is where you stream to multiple platforms at the same time.

 You are allowed to multistream to mobile-first competitors like Instagram and TikTok.
 Previously, this was not allowed for Twitch Affiliates and Partners when it came to direct competitors like YouTube and Facebook.
-[Section 11 of their Terms of Service](https://www.twitch.tv/p/en/legal/terms-of-service/#11-simulcasting) first stated that "[w]hen you are streaming live on the Twitch Services you may not simultaneously live stream or broadcast (“Simulcast”) on any other “Twitch-like Service,” meaning any web-based network, platform, or service that supports live streaming of user generated content."
+[Section 11 of their Terms of Service](https://www.twitch.tv/p/en/legal/terms-of-service/#11-simulcasting){:target="\_blank" rel="noopener noreferrer"} first stated that "[w]hen you are streaming live on the Twitch Services you may not simultaneously live stream or broadcast (“Simulcast”) on any other “Twitch-like Service,” meaning any web-based network, platform, or service that supports live streaming of user generated content."

 But as of October 2023, Twitch has updated its policy to **allow simulcasting** for all creators, **regardless of contract status**.
 Now, Section 11 states that "[w]hen you are streaming live on the Twitch Services you may simultaneously live stream or broadcast (“Simulcast”) on any other network, platform, or service that supports live streaming of user generated content."